chronotruck/vue-ctk-date-time-picker/README.md

 </script>
 ```

-Here is an example of UMD implementation: https://codepen.io/louismazel/pen/jQWNzQ
+Here is an example of [UMD implementation](https://codepen.io/louismazel/pen/jQWNzQ).

 ## Use custom element to trigger the component